Once you pop, you can’t stop. These homemade cinnamon sugar candied nuts are addictive, crowd-pleasing, and dangerously simple!

 Line a baking sheet with heavy duty parchment paper or a silicone baking mat.
 You’ll be thankful you did – I certainly don’t want burnt cinnamon sugar glaze stuck to my baking sheet.
 Spread the coated nuts over the lined sheet and bake for 45 minutes at 300F, stirring every 15 minutes to avoid burning.
 Warning: you’ll be so mesmerized by the glorious scent of the candied nuts roasting away in the kitchen, that you may just forget about anything else important in life.
 Like laundry in the dryer or a voicemail from your boss… just be aware of that in advance. (oops)

 As the nuts cool, you’ll find little crunchy sugared coating bits that didn’t quite make it onto the nuts scattered around.
 Those may just be my favorite little bites.
 I could eat a bowl of just the crispy sugar coating!
-Package them up in little treat bags for your friends or set them out at a holiday get-together, perhaps along with some sprinkle-loaded chocolate covered pretzels?
+Package them up in little treat bags for your friends, munch on them while decorating holiday sugar cookies, or set them out at a holiday get-together, perhaps along with some sprinkle-loaded chocolate covered pretzels?

 I have zero self control around these sugar bombs.
 Hey, egg whites and nuts are good for you, though… right?!Print